Hello Kitty

 UNICEF has appointed Hello Kitty children's ambassador and the Japanese government appointed her ambassador of tourism.
 There are Sanrio theme parks based on Hello Kitty: Harmonyland in Hiji, Ōita, Japan, Sanrio Puroland in Tama New Town, Tokyo, Japan, and Hello Kitty Shanghai Times in Shanghai, China.
 The Hello Kitty media franchise has grown to include a number of animated series targeted towards children, as well as several comics, animated films, video games, books, music albums and other media productions.
-A variety of products have featured the character over the years, like school supplies, clothing, accessories and toys, along with other items.
-As of 2008 there were over 50,000 different Hello Kitty branded products.
+A variety of products have featured the character over the years, like school supplies, clothing, accessories, and toys, along with other items.
+In 2008, there were over 50,000 different Hello Kitty branded products.

 Creation and design

 In 1962, Shintaro Tsuji, founder of Sanrio, began selling rubber sandals with flowers painted on them.
 Tsuji noted the profits gained by adding a cute design to the shoes and hired cartoonists to design cute characters for his merchandise.
 Hello Kitty was designed by Yuko Shimizu and was added to the lineup of early Sanrio characters in 1974.